rojin-rohani/Differential-Folded-Cascode-Amplifier/README.md

 *   `Simulation_Results.pdf` - Plots and analysis of performance metrics
 *   `README.md` - This file

-## 🔬 How to Use

-1. Open the `Folded_Cascode_Amplifier.asc` file in LTspice.
-2. Run the simulation to verify the operating point and transient response.
-3. Use the .step commands (if any) to perform parametric analyses.

-## 👨‍🎓 Contributors
+## Contributors

-This project was developed as part of an academic course at Sharif University.
+This project was developed as part of the **Electronic 2** course at Sharif University.